CODARcode/Chimbuko/README.md

 ```
 This will generate final aggreated anomaly detected DataFrame with classified anomaly labels.
 You have less freedom to test but it is for the convenience. 'n_neighbors' is the number of neighborhood to estimate density, 'n_func_call' is about how many function call n_gram to process (top k frequent function call n_gram will be processed), and n_anomalies is about how many anomalies want to see.

+### Performance Visualization Example ###

+We use a composition of LAMMPS and NWCHEM examples to illustrate the main functionalities of performance visualization.
+It includes overview, trace view, node view, profile view and anomaly view.
+We saved the snapshots of each routine (https://github.com/CODARcode/PerformanceVisualization/tree/master/snapshots).
+For a detailed explanation, please check here: https://github.com/CODARcode/PerformanceVisualization#interface-description